 If the judgment creditor agrees to change the date or to let you answer the questions over the phone, ask for a letter to you and the court verifying that you need not appear at the hearing.
 If the creditor won't write the letter, write your own letter confirming your conversation.
 Send it to the creditor and to the court.

 If you can attend the hearing, or you reschedule it to a convenient time, do not take any money or expensive personal items with you.
-The judgment creditor can ask you to empty your pockets or purse and ask the court to order you to turn over any nonexempt money or valuable personal property in your possession, such as a college ring or leather jacket.
+The judgment creditor might ask you to empty your pockets or purse and ask the court to order you to turn over any nonexempt money or valuable personal property in your possession, like a college ring or leather jacket.

 For information about creditors suing to collect for nonpayment, including the lawsuit process, possible debtor defenses, and more, see our Creditor Lawsuits area.